← Back to Blog

 The best resume fonts are Calibri, Arial, Helvetica, Georgia, and Garamond.
 They are widely installed, parse cleanly through applicant tracking systems, and stay readable at small sizes.
 Use 10 to 12 point for body text and 14 to 16 point for your name and headings, and pick one font for the entire resume.

-Why Resume Font Choice Is an ATS Problem, Not a Style Problem
+Why Font Choice Is an ATS Problem, Not a Style Problem

 A resume in a clean ATS-safe font next to a garbled parsed version